Chia-Network/chia-docs/docs/11pooling/specification.md

 # 11.2  Chia Pool Protocol 1.0 Specification

 This is the initial version of the Chia Pool Protocol.
 It is designed to be simple, and to be extended later.
 It relies on farmers having smart coins (referred to as Pool NFTs in GUI + CLI) which allow them to switch between pools by making transactions on the blockchain.
 Furthermore, it decreases the reliance on pools for block production, since the protocol only handles distribution of rewards, and it protects against pools or farmers acting maliciously.

 ## Security considerations
-The pool must ensure that partials arrive quickly, faster than the 28 second time limit of inclusion into the blockchain.
+The pool must ensure that partials arrive quickly, faster than the 28-second time limit of inclusion into the blockchain.
 This allows farmers that have slow setups to detect issues.

 The Pool server must check that the `pool_contract_puzzle_hash` a.k.a. `p2_singleton_puzzle_hash` matches the puzzle that they expect.
 Otherwise, the pool has no guarantee that users will not attempt to claim block rewards